 Whether or not the main aim of the activity is own consumption (subsistence)

 Information about the kind of economic activity (or industry) of the establishment in which a person is employed, and even the name of the establishment, may be helpful in some instances, when used in support of information about occupation title and/or tasks performed.
-Information or industry of the establishment in which a person is employed is not normally useful, on its own, in assigning occupation codes.
+Information on the industry of the establishment in which a person is employed is not normally useful, on its own, in assigning occupation codes.

 If subsistence farming or fishing is significant in the country, or is a major policy concern, it may also be necessary to collect information about whether or not the worker produces goods mainly for the market or mainly for own household consumption.